mattp789/mattp789.github.io/README.md

 Now from here, I was able to login as admin, and I'd love to tell you that is was by bruteforcing, or using any cool tools to get in....but turns out guessing that the password may be admin was correct!
 No one said this would be too difficult.
 A lot of my research, time, and frustration went into the next couple of steps.

-Now that we are in the wordpress manager as admin, we know that wordpress is probably vulnerable to some sort of reverse shell type of attack.
+Now that we are in the wordpress manager as admin, it is likely that wordpress is probably vulnerable to some sort of reverse shell type of attack.
 As it turns out it was.